getgud-io/cpp-getgud-sdk/README.md

 ## Table of Contents

+- Prerequsites
-- 1. Getting Started
+- Getting Started
-- 2. Configuration
+- Configuration
     - Description of the Config fields
-- 3. Logging
+- Logging
-- 4. Usage
+- Usage
     - Initialization
     - Starting Games and Matches
     - Adding Actions, Reports and Chat data to live Matches